sal55/langs/mycompilers.md

 Most M versions also had inline assembly.
 That was essential for the stuff I was doing.
 But also, since there was no optimiser, it was needed for bottlenecks.

 Still, I vaguely remember my 8086 compilers outperforming C compilers, the few times I compared them.
-Then C compilers acquired optimisers (gcc first appeared in around 1987).
+Then C compilers acquired optimisers (gcc first appeared around 1987).

 ### x86 (80386) Compiler (2)

-Around 1992 I decided to give up own languages, and switch to C. (I also wanted to get a different job.)
+Around 1992 I decided to give up my own languages, and switch to C. (I also wanted to get a different job.)
 I bought a Visual C compiler from MS, for some £160 (the first and last time I paid for a compiler).

-Using new MSDOS, using DLLs, using Windows, all meant different tools anyway.
+Using Windows, DLLs and so on, all meant new tools anyway.
 The trouble is, I hadn't looked at C in detail before, and I thought it was dreadful!

-I decided to perserve with my own language, but needed a new compiler for Windows.
+I decided to persevere with my own language, but needed a new compiler for Windows.
 I also forgot about changing jobs; I become self-employed.
 The C compiler was given away.

 This new compiler generated 16-bit code still but for the 80386 processor.
-That had a useful feature: even in 16-bit mode, it was possible to make use of 32-bit registers, 32-bit operations, and extra 32-bit address modes, via prefix bytes.
+That had a useful feature: even in 16-bit mode, it was possible to make use of 32-bit registers, 32-bit operations, and extra 32-bit address modes, via prefix bytes, something not possible on x64.

 (You couldn't just switch to full 32-bit mode since the OS still ran as 16-bits.
 Some products got around that, DOS-extenders and such, but that was beyond me.)